wp-plugins/adrotate/readme.txt

 * [change] Compatibility update for AdRotate Switch 1.3
 * [i18n] New and changed translation strings

-Version history on the [AdRotate website](https://ajdg.solutions/products/adrotate-for-wordpress/development/?pk_campaign=adrotatefree-readme).
+All recent changes are available on the [AdRotate website](https://ajdg.solutions/products/adrotate-for-wordpress/development/?pk_campaign=adrotatefree-readme).
-Be a Pro and go Pro.
-With [AdRotate Pro](https://ajdg.solutions/products/adrotate-for-wordpress/?pk_campaign=adrotatefree-readme)!

 NOTE: Unsolicited offers, parnterships, job offers, promotional emails or product offers to "enhance" my business or products through this site or any means are not appreciated and will most likely be ignored.